FH-Inway/d365fo.tools.wikirepo/Azure-DevOps-Build-Configuration.md

 ## **Prerequisites**
 You will need a Personal Access Token configured in your github account.
-Read [guide](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) to obtain that.
+Read this [guide](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) to obtain that.

 ## ﻿**Configure Github Access**
 1. Navigate to your Azure DevOps project